Domestic Violence Laws: Who is it protecting?

 Every single week, our attorneys at Hager & Schwartz, P.A. speak with

-new clients who recently got arrested for allegedly committing an act of
+new clients who recently got arrested for allegedly committing an act

-husband/wife, or even parent/child.
+is an ex-girlfriend/boyfriend, husband/wife, or even parent/child.

 However the arrest is usually based upon facts never found in an officers investigation.
 The reason is sad but simple, POLICE OFFICER(S) RARELY EVEN CONDUCT AN INVESTIGATION IN DOMESTIC VIOLENCE CASES!
 A pathetic reality to a rather disturbing trend in our criminal justice system.